 In 2006, the city of Hamburg approved ten moorings for houseboats for Germany’s very first aquatic community.
 This afternoon we view a number of houseboats on Eibek Kanal including those designed by architects Tun-Architektur, Rost Niderehe, Alexander und Dahling, format 21 and baubüro.eins.
 Our program includes an exclusive interior visit to one of these.

-In the evening we plan to attend a concert at the new Elbphilharmonie, completed by Herzog & de Meuron in 2016.
+This evening we attend a concert at the new Elbphilharmonie, completed by Herzog & de Meuron in 2016.
 The building complex accommodates a philharmonic hall, a chamber music hall, restaurants, bars, a panorama terrace with views of Hamburg and the harbour, apartments, and a hotel.
 Highlights of the building include its wave-like façade and central auditorium – a gleaming ivory cave built from 10,000 unique acoustic panels that line the ceiling, walls, and balustrades.
 Herzog and De Meuron used algorithms to generate a unique shape for each of the 10,000 gypsum fiber acoustic panels that line the auditorium’s walls like the interlocking pieces of a giant, undulating puzzle.
 The effect is stunning.
-(Overnight Hamburg) B

-This morning we take public transport to the arts and crafts house, Koppel 66, which is home to Stefan Fink Schreibgeräte, manufacturer of fine fountain pens.
+Following a light lunch at a local restaurant, we return to Hamburg to visit the arts and crafts house Koppel 66, home to Stefan Fink Schreibgeräte, manufacturer of fine fountain pens.
 ‘Stefan Fink is renowned for his high-precision quality work, especially in Japan.
 In his Hamburg studio, Stefan Fink manufactures sensuous fountain pens made of rosewood, Jacaranda and bog oak, with 18 carat gold nibs.
 All of his pieces are characterised by a puristic elegance, and some of the pens take up to five years to complete’.
 Koppel 66 is also home to 20 other arts and crafts manufacturers, among them master shoemaker Annabelle Stephan.

-The afternoon is at leisure followed by a farewell dinner at the Brasserie Die Bank.
+The rest afternoon is at leisure followed by a farewell dinner at the Brasserie Die Bank.
 Housed in a former 19th-century bank, Michelin-starred chef, Thomas Fischer, serves creative dishes using seasonal ingredients.
-(Overnight Hamburg) BD
+(Overnight Hamburg) BLD

 Day 13: Sunday 30 September, Hamburg.
 Tour Ends.